UKHomeOfficeForms/hof/documentation/controllers.md

 ### Journey

+The controller for the journey as a whole determines behaviour for things like navigation that apply to the whole journey.
+We recommend using the base controller here, as shown in the example app.

 To add a controller to a journey, pass it in as an option to the [HOF Wizard](https://github.com/UKHomeOffice/passports-form-wizard).

 ```js